-To enable recipients to read and acknowledge alerts even more quickly, the whole message can now be made visible when sending a notification (instead of recipients having to use a scroll bar to view the entire text).
+To enable recipients to read and acknowledge notifications even more quickly, the whole message can now be made visible when sending a notification (instead of recipients having to use a scroll bar to view the entire text).

 Enhanced ‘history list’

 Emergency response alerts are now shown in the history list (by default) and alerts can now be pinned to the top to make it easier to find and re-use important ones.
-The pinned alerts will always remain at the top of the list, regardless of any date search.
+The pinned notifications will always remain at the top of the list, regardless of any date search.

 Send to IP ranges

-In addition to sending notifications using Active Directory, notifications can also be sent to IP ranges – handy for organisations with dispersed networks.
+In addition to sending notifications using the Active Directory, notifications can also be sent to IP ranges – handy for organisations with dispersed networks.

 New features in V4